 Two distinct forms of IDH are found in higher organisms.
-They differ in their distribution within the cell and in their coenzyme requirements.
-The soluble form of IDH requires NADP+ (Figure 2) as its coenzyme.
+They differ in their distribution within the cell and in whether they use NADP+ or NAD+ as a substrate.
+The soluble form of IDH requires NADP+ (Figure 2).
 This NADP+-dependent form of IDH is thought to be the only IDH in most bacteria.
 In higher organisms, this form of IDH is found in the cytoplasm of cells within all organs and tissues, and it is used in lipid synthesis.
 The other form of IDH is NAD+-dependent; it is localized in the mitochondria of eukaryotic organisms.
 You may be familiar with this second form of IDH from previous study of the Krebs cycle (and if you're not, you will meet it again in the bioenergetics section of this course).
 Both forms of IDH require a divalent metal ion.